hareemraza/Git-Sheet/README.md

-# Git and Github Cheatsheet
+# Git Sheet - A Cheatsheet for Git and Github

 This is a very simple cheatsheet of the most commonly used git commands.